-- Never take any over-the-counter or prescription medication that you have not discussed with your doctor or your nurse.
+- Never take an over-the-counter or prescription medication that you have not discussed with your doctor or your nurse.

 Some common medications your doctor may prescribe include:

 Phosphorus in your body comes from the food you eat.
 Healthy kidneys normally remove extra phosphorus from the body through the urine.
 When your kidneys no longer remove phosphorus, it remains in the blood.
-High levels of phosphorus in your blood can cause blood vessel damage and your bones to become brittle and weak.
+High levels of phosphorus in your blood can damage blood vessels and cause your bones to become brittle and weak.
 Phosphate binders bind to the phosphorus in the food in the intestines so that it can be eliminated in bowel movements.

 Iron and erythropoietin